Filter by attributes

 Called compass plant because the leaves tend to orient on a north-south axis.
 Will likely take 3 years to bloom - puts down a very long tap root the first 2 years.

-Cream Wild Indigo (Baptisia bracteata)
+Cream Baptisia (Baptisia bracteata)

 A shorter, sprawling Baptisia.
 Great for early pollinators.
 Grows best in sunny locations with other short perennials and grasses for support.
 May take several years to establish before bloom.